ahhmedmostafaa/Bank-App-System-Design/README.md

 ## Note
 This repository focuses on **system design and modeling**, not code implementation.
 It demonstrates software architecture and analysis skills.

-## Roadmap / Ideas for improvement
-- [ ] Implement the actual banking application based on this design
-- [ ] Add a summary table explaining each diagram's purpose
-- [ ] Embed diagram images directly in this README